Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 Test passed.
 ```

-Seams like everything works so lets save it (using git or folders).
+Seams like everything works so let's save it (using git or folders).
 Now we can clean up the mess we made.

 let us add a blank line between the function and the if statement, this is mandatory according to [pep8](https://www.python.org/dev/peps/pep-0008/)